dachiefjustice/vm-vulnlab/README.md

 2. Run `vagrant up --provision` to apply the changes.

 ### Example: Enable OWASP Juice Shop
+For example:
-For example, to start using OWASP Juice Shop, edit [vars/vulnerable-app-config.yaml](vars/vulnerable-app-config.yaml) to look like:
+1. To start using OWASP Juice Shop, edit [vars/vulnerable-app-config.yaml](vars/vulnerable-app-config.yaml) to look like:
 ```yaml
 ##### Juice Shop #####
 # More info: https://owasp.org/www-project-juice-shop/